Building a Corpus

 • Run basic validation checks (e.g., flagging empty files, checking word counts)

 You do not need to be a programmer to use these tools effectively.
-Describe the task in plain language — “I have 300 PDFs in a folder and I need to convert them to plain text files with the same names” — and the tool will generate a script you can run.
+Describe the task in plain language.
+For example, “I have 300 PDFs in a folder and I need to convert them to plain text files with the same names.”
+The tool can draft a script that you inspect and test on a small sample before running it on permitted data.

-Important distinction: Using AI to manage your corpus (converting, cleaning, organizing files) is different from using AI to analyze your corpus (generating codes, interpreting meaning, producing findings).
-The former is a practical workflow tool; the latter raises fundamental questions about the integrity of your analysis.
-Discuss any planned AI use with your supervisor.
+Important distinction.
+Using AI to manage your corpus (file conversion, header cleanup, metadata assembly) is different from using AI to analyze your corpus (generating codes or producing interpretive findings).
+Corpus management can be a practical workflow task when it is transparent and verified.
+Corpus analysis raises fundamental questions about the integrity of your analysis and requires explicit guidance before you proceed.

 What not to automate

-• Reading and interpreting texts — the core of qualitative analysis
+• Reading and interpreting texts.
+This is the core of qualitative analysis.

 Structuring Your Thesis

-Your corpus construction is not just a preparatory step — it is a methodological choice that needs to be documented and justified in your thesis.
-Reviewers and examiners will evaluate whether your corpus is appropriate for your research question and whether your construction process was rigorous and transparent.
+Corpus construction is a methodological choice, so it needs to be documented and justified in your thesis.
+Reviewers and examiners will evaluate whether your corpus suits your research question and whether your construction process was careful and transparent.

 Selection criteria

 Explain what types of texts you collected and why.
-Justify your choice of sources, time frame, and any inclusion/exclusion rules.
-Connect these decisions explicitly to your research question.
+Justify your choice of sources and time frame, along with any inclusion/exclusion rules you applied.
+Connect these decisions to your research question.
+They are part of the research design, not background logistics.

 Example: “The corpus consists of English-language news articles from the Korea Herald and Korea Times published between March 2016 and December 2017, covering the period from the initial announcement of THAAD deployment to the completion of installation.
 These sources were selected because they are the two major English-language daily newspapers in South Korea and provide sustained coverage of the issue accessible to an international audience.”